 - Administration: Intravenous (IV).

-- Type: Biological.
+- Type: Biological therapy.

 Cyclophosphamide (Cytoxan)